PKU-DAIR/DBTune/documents/database_setting.md

 - If you are tuning a database on a **remote** host:
   Please set `remote_mode=True`,
 and set `ssh_user` to your username for login to the remote host.
-  The followed parameters should be set according to the information of the remote database.
+  Other parameters should be set according to the information of the remote database.

     - Note, before remote mode tuning, you should also set up **SSH Passwordless Login**.
 Specifically,
         1. Create public and private keys using ssh-key-gen on local-host